 | Full Hebrew? | Yes | Partial |

 You pay less, you get more of what a real estate agent actually needs.
+It's the rare combination of a lower price and the more correct functionality — both in BuzzPost's favor.

 Real case: a realtor who switched from Hootsuite to BuzzPost